bids-standard/bids-specification/src/06-longitudinal-and-multi-site-studies.md

 Optional: Yes

-In case of multiple sessions there is an option of adding additional participant key files describing variables changing between sessions.
+In case of multiple sessions there is an option of adding additional ``sessions.tsv`` files describing variables changing between sessions.
 In such case one file per participant should be added.
-These files need to include compulsory `session_id` column and describe each session by one and only one row.
-Column names in per participant key files have to be different from group level participant key column names.
+These files MUST include compulsory `session_id` column and describe each session by one and only one row.
+Column names in per ``sessions.tsv`` files MUST be different from group level participant key column names in the ``participants.tsv`` file.

 `_sessions.tsv` example: